 Helvetica is an excellent font for presentation slides for several reasons:

-- It comes in a variety of weights and is very flexible.
-Here are 40 well known corporate logos that have been created with Helvetica.
+- Comes in a variety of weights and is very flexible.
+Here are 40 well known corporate logos that have been created with Helvetica

-- It works well on slides with lots of “white space” or “negative space”; i.e., space (of any colour) that is not filled with text, charts, etc.
+- Works well on slides with lots of “white space” or “negative space”; i.e., unfilled space of any colour)

-- It is appropriate for all kinds of presentation situations; from conservative and serious to fun and unconventional.
+- Appropriate for all kinds of presentation situations; from conservative and serious to fun and unconventional

 What I did not know about Helvetica is that it is also the subject of a documentary film of the same name by Director Gary Hustwit.
-My thanks to Jan Schultink over at Idea Transplant for bringing it to my attention.
+My thanks to Jan Schultink for bringing it to my attention.
 (Be sure to visit Jan’s blog for excellent insights into presentation design.)

 The film premiered in 2007 for the 50th anniversary of Helvetica.
 Here is a description from the film’s website: